MordantArc/ProjectLynx/README.md

 Versions will be notated with "Stable" if I deem them functional enough.
 This mostly applies to Betas as Alphas will almost never get to this point and full releases are inherently Stable.

 Betas and Releases have requirements that must be met before the Beta is released.
 This may include polishing, optimization, or functions.
 Alphas have no requirements.

+## Other things to mention
+I honestly have no idea why I'm putting this on GitHub, but it's code and it's a code website.
+It's not illegal, just 99% pointless.